 The simple association rules are obtained from the mined rules by pairing each antecedent with each consequent, in other words:

 In this process of simplifying rules, the $p\times q$ pairs of simple rules are obtained representing direct edges in the association graph.

-Interestingly, attributes in the ARM databases are typically denoted by the feature name and type connected with the underlined character.
-Type determines a domain of values that the definite feature can capture.
-In the ARM domain, there are three types, i.e. categorical, numerical, and mixed.
-The categorical type consists of a domain of discrete values, while the numerical one uses a domain of continuous real values that must be discretized.
-The last type can employ elements from both of the aforementioned domains.
+In the ARM domain, there are three types of attributes, i.e. categorical, numerical, and mixed.
+The categorical attributes consist of a domain of discrete values, while the numerical ones are assigned to a domain of continuous real values that must be discretized before use.
+The last attribute type can employ elements from both of the aforementioned domains.

-The attributes can appear in mined association rules as: (1) antecedent only, (2) consequent only, or (3) antecedent in one and consequent in the other rule.
-In line with this, these are divided into three subsets, i.e. $\mathit{Ante}(A)$, $\mathit{Cons}(A)$, and $\mathit{Mixed}(A)$.
-In graph $G$, the attributes in antecedent subset $X\in \mathit{Ante}(A)$ represent source nodes with indegree zero, the attributes in consequent subset $Y\in \mathit{Cons}(A)$ are sink nodes with outdegree zero, while the attributes in the mixed subset $\langle X|Y\rangle\in \mathit{Mixed}(A)$ denote the intern nodes with indegree and outdegree higher than zero.
+The objects can appear in mined association rules as: (1) antecedent only, (2) consequent only, or (3) antecedent in one and consequent in the other rule.
+In line with this, these are divided into three subsets, i.e. $\mathit{Source}(G)$, $\mathit{Sink}(G)$, and $\mathit{Intern}(G)$.
+In graph $G$, the objects in antecedent subset $X\in \mathit{Source}(G)$ represent source nodes with indegree zero, the objects in consequent subset $Y\in \mathit{Sink}(A)$ are sink nodes with outdegree zero, while the objects in the mixed subset $\langle X|Y\rangle\in \mathit{Intern}(G)$ denote the intern nodes with indegree and outdegree higher than zero.